markirby/mark-kirby.co.uk/content/_posts/2013-01-16-creating-a-true-rest-api.md

 ## Allow for multiple identical PUT or DELETE requests, without side effects

-If you are updating the price of a widget in a PUT request, don&#8217;t allow anything like:
+If you are updating the price of a widget in a PUT request, don't allow anything like:

   * price: +1
   * price: -2